MeetM/Fills-Alert-Bot/README.md

 No need to keep price alerts for your crypto trades 😎.
 We will alert you whenever your trade gets executed on CoinbasePro 🤑!

+**PS - THIS IS NOT A SIGNALS OR PUMP and DUMP BOT.
+WE WILL NEVER 🙅‍♂️ ADVERTISE, SPAM OR ADVICE YOU ON WHAT TO BUY OR SELL.**

 <img style="max-width: 380px;" src="botsc.jpg">

 ## Setup Instructions and Demo